 $ sudo apt-get install net-tools

-Suppose you didn't want to use the "ifconfig" command to look at the network settings.
-The "ip" command is another choice for inspecting network settings on your Ubuntu system.
+Suppose you didn't want to use the ifconfig command to look at the network settings.
+The IP command is another choice for inspecting network settings on your Linux system.

 To view a network configuration using the IP command, run the following commands: